jdonszelmann/nix-config/machines/pirx/README.md

       * I think the appeal is that you don't have to enter a password to unlock, for example, the boot drive; provided Secure Boot works and is happy your boot drive can just automatically unlock
       * I think this is supposed to be similar to how BitLocker works on Windows
       * Given that it's tricky to get Secure Boot working with NixOS and that I don't mind having to enter a password on boot, I'm going to ignore this
+    + LUKS (and nixos' initrd) seem to have support for yubikeys; something to look into later
   - XFS vol for docker?
     + Using XFS for `/var/lib/docker` is recommended [so that you can the `overlay2` storage driver](https://docs.docker.com/storage/storagedriver/overlayfs-driver/#configure-docker-with-the-overlay-or-overlay2-storage-driver)
       * ext4 seems to work too